 What is the Pupil Premium?

 The government introduced pupil premium funding in April 2011 and is additional to main school funding.
 The Government believes that it is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
-Eligibility for the Pupil Premium in 2018-2019 will remain for pupils who have been eligible FSM at any point in the last 6 years (known as ‘Ever 6 FSM).
+Eligibility for the Pupil Premium will remain for pupils who have been eligible FSM at any point in the last 6 years (known as ‘Ever 6 FSM).

 A premium is also in place for children in care, those children adopted from care - Looked After Children (LAC), as well as those whose parents are currently serving in the armed forces, or have done so at any point in the last 5 years (Ever 5 SFP; Service Family Premium).

 The service premium is designed to address the emotional and social well-being of these pupils and to ensure successful continuity of education if service families move frequently.
 The purpose of the Pupil Premium is to help schools provide targeted support for vulnerable children – not necessarily just the pupils who qualify for FSM.